 The Nuyina is Australia’s game-changing new icebreaking research and supply vessel (RSV), intended to support Australian bases on Antarctica.
-Capable of deploying helicopters, landing barges and amphibious trucks to support resupply operations, and with a large moon pool for launching and retrieving sampling equipment and remotely operated vehicles, it’s the world-leader for its class and provides a cutting-edge platform for marine science research in both sea ice and open water.
+Capable of deploying helicopters, landing barges and amphibious trucks to support resupply operations, and with a large moon pool for launching and retrieving sampling equipment and remotely operated vehicles, it’s the world leader for its class.
+It provides a cutting-edge platform for marine science research in both sea ice and open water.

-Named after the southern lights in the palawa kani language of the Tasmanian Aborigines, it will make its first voyage to Antarctica for the 2020-21 summer season, where it will act as the main lifeline for Australia’s Antarctic and sub-Antarctic research stations and the central platform of Australia’s Antarctic and Southern Ocean scientific research.
+Named after the southern lights in the palawa kani language of the Tasmanian Aborigines, it will make its first voyage to Antarctica for the 2020-21 summer season.
+It will act as the main lifeline for Australia’s Antarctic and sub-Antarctic research stations and the central platform of Australia’s Antarctic and Southern Ocean scientific research.

-RSV Nuyina represents an important and significant expansion of Australia’s Antarctic and Southern Ocean capabilities.
-So important, in fact, that the Australian government invested nearly $2 billion to cover the design, build and 30-year operational and maintenance lifespan of the vessel - the single biggest investment in the history of Australia’s Antarctic Program.
+RSV Nuyina represents an essential and significant expansion of Australia’s Antarctic and Southern Ocean capabilities.
+So important that the Australian government invested nearly $2 billion to cover the design, build and 30-year operational and maintenance lifespan of the vessel - the single most significant investment in the history of Australia’s Antarctic Program.

-We’re proud that our support of the RSV Nuyina has helped to provide Australia with a key enabler and new, game-changing capability for the future of its Antarctic program for decades to come.
+We’re proud that our support of the RSV Nuyina has helped to provide Australia with a critical enabler and new, game-changing capability for the future of its Antarctic program for decades to come.